 Let’s be clear, though.
 Code switching to me means subconsciously emphasizing a culture that is already a part of you depending on the environment.
 It is not patronizing and stereotyping a certain group of people for cool points.

 For example, I have some staple words that the east coast won’t let me get rid of, like how I pronounce tournament (TOUR-na-ment not TER-na-mint)—which is obviously the correct way to say it given the spelling.
-But I find myself sometimes incorporating bits and pieces of my environment to better relate to people.

 Are you African?
 Hello, pidgin English. ![]()